Surround Yourself with What Makes You Happy

-Holding yourself accountable is a challenge.
+Holding yourself accountable is also challenging.
 How many times have you told yourself, today is the day, only to be too tired or sick or lazy or forgetful?
 Keeping promises to yourself is extremely important.
 How do you expect someone else to respect you and your time when you don’t?

 Another incredibly helpful take-away from therapy was developing a self-care philosophy.
 After focusing on big life decisions affecting my happiness (like my career, partner, home and friends), I thought there might be something said for self-care.
 You know, a daily routine helping you boost your mood and confidence.
-To keep things light, I created a silly alliteration focusing on Beauty, Brains and Body (the last one may have been Booty).
+To keep things light, I created an alliteration: Beauty, Brains and Body (the last one may have been Booty).

-On a daily basis, I would focus on these areas.
-To feel beautiful I’d keep up on haircuts, paint my toe nails or stay in Saturday night for a facial.
-To keep my mind sharp I’d read new books or study a foreign language.
-And for my body, I altered my eating habits and began a fairly intense workout routine (see #glutenfree and Wellness & Weekly Workouts).
-Now, if I have an “off” day taking a little “me” time lifts my spirits immediately.
+On a daily basis, I take time to focus on these three areas.
+To feel beautiful I keep up on haircuts, paint my toe nails or stay in Saturday night for a facial.
+To keep my mind sharp I read books or study a foreign language.
+And for my body, I adhere to healthy eating habits and a fairly intense workout routine (see #glutenfree and Wellness & Weekly Workouts).
+Now, if I have an “off” day, taking a little “me” time lifts my spirits right away.

 Search Outside Yourself

 There’s no shame in looking for support.
 Some of my greatest revelations occurred by being open and vulnerable to others.
 Connect with others.
 Call your dad up and ask for advice.
 Voice your dreams to your friends.
 Listen to others.
 Search for knowledge.
 Expand your circle.
 Try something new.